Exhibition of the Centenary of the Opening of the Ports of Brazil: Minas Gerais state pavilion

-The Minas Gerais pavillion was also designed by Rafael Rebecchi.
+The Minas Gerais pavilion was also designed by Rafael Rebecchi.
 It had interior murals by Crispim do Amaral including a series personifying agriculture, mineralogy, manufactures and the liberal arts.
 Exhibits included aspects of gold and diamond mining including a small quartz crushing machine and gold-washing machinery with washers and miners demonstrating the processes involved.

 São Paulo state pavilion

 The São Paulo state pavilion was designed by architect Ramos de Azevedo.
 Its commissioners were Carlos Botelho and Antonio Barros Barreto, and it covered about twenty thousand square feet.

 Portugal pavilion

 The Portugal pavilion building was provided by Brazil, designed by Francisco Isidro Monteiro, was inspired by the southern façade of the Jerónimos Monastery.

 Industry pavilion

 A military college on the site was converted to the industry pavilion for the expo (and afterwards was used by the 3rd Infantry Regiment).

 States pavilion

 This permanent building built for the exhibition, and is now the Earth Sciences Museum.